-Gather clear proof of IHSS need using reliable sources like medical records, doctor’s letters, caregiver statements, and therapist notes.
+Gather clear proof of IHSS using reliable sources like medical records, doctor’s letters, caregiver statements, and therapist notes.
 Photos, videos, and witness statements can also help.

-The IHSS Law Office of James Diskint, PC is dedicated to helping families throughout California secure protective supervision and other in-home supportive services (IHSS).
-We believe that each person deserves the dignity of being able to live safely at home.
 If your loved one needs protective supervision or other supportive services, you likely already have your hands full.
-Although the IHSS process can seem like an uphill battle, James Diskint is an IHSS lawyer who can help you navigate every step of the way.
+Although the IHSS appeal process can seem like an uphill battle, James Diskint is an IHSS lawyer who can help you navigate every step of the way.

 As a disability attorney and advocate, James Diskint has helped many families get the services they deserve.